MarreTeint/Monochromateur/README.md

 ## Branches

-The `main` branch correspond to the code of the HIM of the monochromator and the `microcontroller` branch refer to the code of the microcontroller.
+The `main` branch correspond to the code of the HCI of the monochromator and the `microcontroller` branch refer to the code of the microcontroller.